 Teradata Database is a massively parallel relational database management system (RDBMS) designed for enterprise scale data warehousing and analytical processing applications.
 It can process huge volumes of data and support multiple data warehouse operations simultaneously using parallelism.
 Teradata is innovative in approach and offers features for fast access, advanced analytics, and better governance.
 It can support multiple users concurrently and can run on Unix, Linux, and Windows platforms.
 Data Integration on Teradata

 First introduced in 1979, Teradata has evolved significantly to become the database of choice for management of large-scale data warehouses and data marts.
 Teradata performs complex analytical functions on data with powerful OLAP (Online Analytical Programming) capabilities.
 Teradata is an open RDBMS and actively contributes to open-source collaborations with Hadoop.
-Cloud Migration (Challenges, Benefits and Strategies)
+Oracle to Azure Cloud Migration (Know 2 Easy Methods)

 Open-source initiatives by Teradata